labordynamicsinstitute/replication-lab/_projects/2_project.markdown

     These are the journals we currently cover.
 </div>

 More information can be found on the [AEA Data Editor's website](https://aeadataeditor.github.io/).
+A [summary of the various outcomes](https://aeadataeditor.github.io/aea-cumulative-summary/) is available, occasionally updated.